mvolkmann/blog/src/zig.md

 The value of a labeled block is specified using a `break` statement that includes the block label.
+If no such `break` statement is encountered, the value of the block is the value of the type `void`.

 By convention, must block labels in Zig are "blk".